I mess up again. And again.

 (Source: Microsoft Office image)

 I lose it.
 I yell, and think some things in my mind and feel things in my heart that don’t get heard by anyone but God.
+I realize I am more of a grumpy mom than I really wish to be.

-And I go to God and tell him and He is the place where I get the balanced view.
+And I go to God and tell Him and He is the place where I get the balanced view.
 He loves unconditionally, but He also speaks to my soul and conscience.
 He corrects, convicts, and comforts.

 Then I remember.